ahmadmdabit/RepoAIfy/user-manual.md

 ### Example 2: Custom Output Directory and Chunk Size

-If you modify `options.json` to set `"OutputDirectory": "./docs/generated"` and `"MaxChunkSizeKb": 512`, the output files will be saved in `D:\engamd89-dev\dotnet\dotnet-utils\docs\generated`, with each file not exceeding approximately 512KB.
+If you modify `options.json` to set `"OutputDirectory": "./docs/generated"` and `"MaxChunkSizeKb": 512`, the output files will be saved in `D:\engamd89-dev\dotnet\dotnet-utils\docs\generated`, with each file not exceeding approximately 512KB (unless a single file itself is larger).

 ## 6. Troubleshooting